Anxiety Therapy in NYC

 -

 Yes.
 EMDR is one of the primary approaches I use for anxiety, and it tends to be particularly effective when anxiety is rooted in past experiences, whether that's a specific event or a longer pattern of feeling unsafe, overwhelmed, or not enough.
 Rather than just talking about what's happening, EMDR helps your nervous system actually process and release what it's been holding onto.
-I also integrate somatic therapy and IFS depending on what you need, so the work reaches beyond the surface.
+I also integrate somatic therapy, IFS, CBT or DBT, depending on what you need, so the work reaches beyond the surface.
 Sessions are virtual and available to adults in New York and New Jersey.

 -